Graham's legacy (1933 - 1975)

 The second attempt was an anti-clockwise round beginning from Keswick (Lairthwaite Road).
 The intention was to add Fairfield to Naylor’s 63 and, if time allowed, Lonscale Fell.
 He made good time over the Buttermere, Newlands and Mosedale fells, reaching Wasdale after around eight hours.

-Bill Smith noted that Fairfield was a tough addition – a significant ascent during the night at a late part in the round – but Heaton is said to have felt strongly that it should be included because it was one of Graham’s 42.
+Bill Smith has noted that Fairfield was a tough addition – a significant ascent during the night at a late part in the round – but Heaton is said to have felt strongly that it should be included because it was one of Graham’s 42.
+It would not be until Naylor's 1975 record that all the Bob Graham peaks would be part of the Fell Record.

-Sadly, he ran short of time on the Skiddaw massif.
-Even missing out Lonscale, he timed out on while on Skiddaw Little Man, when he would have needed 30 minutes to return to Keswick.
-He could have beaten Naylor’s time – and thus taken the record – if he had missed out Fairfield.
-He had 64 peaks behind him and 3 miles to go.
+Sadly, Alan ran short of time on the Skiddaw massif.
+Even having missed out Lonscale Fell, the clock ticked over 24 hours as he summitted Skiddaw Little Man. (he would have needed 30 minutes to return to Keswick).
+Agonisingly, he could have beaten Naylor’s time – and thus taken the record – if he had missed out Fairfield.

 It must have been tantalising for the large group of people watching from Keswick, looking for signs of light on the hillside.
 Heaton reflected that “after the summit of Blencathra, I just did not get going again” [id152].
-Still, he showed no outward sign of disappointment and put on a sprint finish at the end.
+Still, he showed no outward sign of disappointment and put on a sprint finish at the finish.
+A class act to the very end.

 JOSS EXTENDS: PART 2 [end31]